Heebrah/jenkins-scm/README.md

 ```
 ![caption](/img/26.ngrok-webpage.jpg)

-11. using free version we can run ngrok with the command
+11. using free version we can run ngrok with the command but this will keep changing as we reload.
 ```
 ngrok http 8080
 ```